mchen04/Grantify.ai/README.md

 - `npm run update-grants-live`: Run the pipeline with real data from Grants.gov
 - `npm run clear-grants`: Clear all grants from the database
 - `npm run update-schema`: Update the database schema (requires manual SQL execution)
+- `npm run cleanup-expired`: Remove grants with past deadlines from the database

+### Active Grants Only

+The system is designed to work with active grants only:

+1. **During Import**: The data pipeline filters out grants with past deadlines during the import process
+2. **In the Frontend**: The search and dashboard pages only show grants with future deadlines
+3. **Maintenance**: You can run `npm run cleanup-expired` to remove any expired grants from the database

+This ensures users only see relevant, actionable grant opportunities.

 ## Deployment